Cloud's metal linings playbook

 Routing and coordination

-The solution is not local-only or cloud-only.
-Route by complexity: keep short-loop tasks local, use local ensembles for higher-stakes work, and send the hardest or most novel tasks to the cloud.
+This is a routing problem, not a purity test.
+Keep short-loop tasks local, use local ensembles for higher-stakes work, and send the hardest or most novel tasks to the cloud.

 Tier 1 is autocomplete, small refactors, and documentation lookup.
 Tier 2 is multi-file refactors, test generation, and code review.
 Tier 3 is novel architecture questions and deep debugging that still need cloud-scale models.